VPP: Efficient Conditional 3D Generation via Voxel-Point Progressive Representation: Conclusions

 \section{Conclusions}

 In this paper, we present VPP, a novel Voxel-Point Progressive Representation method that achieves efficient and universal conditional 3D generation.
-It supports multiple generation categories and is applicable to a wide range of downstream tasks.
 We explore the suitability of different 3D geometric representations and design a VQGAN module tailored for 3D generation.
-We employ the mask Transformer for generative modeling in both voxel and point stages to attain rapid and parallel generation capability.
 Notably, VPP is capable of generating high-quality 8K point clouds in less than 0.2 seconds using a single RTX 2080Ti GPU.
 Extensive experiments demonstrate that VPP exhibits excellent performance in conditional generation, editing, completion, and pretraining.
-The problem of generation efficiency and quality remains open in the community, and we hope this work could spur more related research on developing applicable conditional 3D generation methods.